zsyJosh/ShiyuZhao-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a senior student at Yao Class, IIIS, Tsinghua University.
+I am currently a master student in computer science at Stanford University.
+I am experienced in solving complex problems in the real life through sound and creative engineering, and I am a quick learner who is always eager to explore new things!
-My primary research interests lies in the field of knowledge discovery in AI, with a focus on the use of AI to effectively, efficiently, and interpretably gain knowledge in areas such as graph representation learning, natural language processing, computational biology, and cognition and reasoning.
+As for research, my previous research mainly lies in the field of knowledge discovery in AI, with a focus on the use of AI to effectively, efficiently, and interpretably gain knowledge in areas such as natural language processing, graph representation learning, and computational biology.

-I am passionate about developing AI models that can uncover generalizable knowledge from data with complex structures and logic.
-I also have a strong desire to explore different domains, such as biology, in order to extract transferable knowledge that can aid in domain-specific discovery and innovation.
+I am passionate about applying my computer science skills in the real life to make a difference and developing AI models that can uncover generalizable knowledge from data with complex structures and logic.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.-->